DantonCorbel/DantonCorbel/README.md

 - 👋 Hi, I’m @DantonCorbel
-- 👀 I’m interested in Swift, iOS, X-code, SwiftUI
+- 👀 I’m interested in app making and website development.
-- 🌱 I’m currently learning SwiftUI, Python
+- 🌱 I’m currently learning Swift, SwiftUI, Unity, C#, HTML, CSS, PHP and have learnt some JavaScript and Python previously.

 <!---